 A humble man, the doctor and reserarcher was recognized with countless awards for his outstanding and trailblazing research.
 He was the primary investigator on more than 140 studies published in peer-reviewed medical journals and was published four times in the New England Journal of Medicine.
 In medical circles, Ron is known for co-authoring the influential textbook Kaplan’s Clinical Hypertension, with his mentor Dr. Norman M. Kaplan from Cedars-Sinai, where Dr. Victor was the Burns and Allen Chair in Cardiology Research.

 Recently Dr. Victor’s colleagues at the Cedars-Sinai Smidt Heart Institute held a symposium to honor his numerous contributions to medicine.

 Victor was a giant in the field of medicine, but was also noted for his big heart and his zeal for life. .

 He is survived by his wife Vicki Victor; his father Harold D. Victor; and his sister Sally Victor Siegel (Bill).

 In lieu of flowers, please direct memorial gifts to Cedars Sinai Hospital “In Memory of Dr. Victor,” where gifts will be used to further his pioneering work in community intervention efforts to combat hypertension or donate to the charity of your choice.

-Relatives and friends of the family are invited to attend a graveside service at Hebrew Rest Cemetery #3, 2100 Pelopidas Street, on Sunday, September 16, 2018 at 11:30 a.m.
-Emeritus Rabbi Ed Paul Cohn will conduct the service.
-Funeral arrangements are by Tharp-Sontheimer-Tharp Funeral Home of Metairie.
+Relatives and friends attended a graveside service at Hebrew Rest Cemetery #3, 2100 Pelopidas Street, on Sunday, September 16, 2018 at 11:30 a.m.
+Emeritus Rabbi Ed Paul Cohn conducted the service.
+Funeral arrangements were by Tharp-Sontheimer-Tharp Funeral Home of Metairie.
 Condolences may be expressed online here.
-For information, call 504-835-2341.